 Sometimes gaming is too much effort, but when that happens, there’s an important question to ask: how are you going to game?
 This is where the best mobile idle games come in.
 It says something about us game lovers that we’ve invented a game to play, even when we are too tired, or busy, to game.
 Want to gain levels, but can’t be bothered with the grind?
 Idle game!
 Want to explore a dungeon, but are tired of the difficulty?
 Idle game!
 Want to feel like you’re doing something, when you’re actually doing nothing?
 Idle.
 Game.

-So as summer draws closer, and the heat starts making you lethargic, here’s a list of the best mobile idle games, so that even when you’re too tired to game, there’s something for you to play!
+So here’s a list of the best mobile idle games, so that even when you don’t want to game, there’s something for you to play!

 Here are the best mobile idle games:

 If you like making money without having to do much, AdVenture Capitalist might be just the game for you.
 Self-described as the ‘game you play while playing other, better games!’
 AdVenture Capitalist sees you start with a humble lemonade stand and build your way to fiscal domination.
 And the best part is that, like any good capitalist, you can hire others to do the work for you, and watch as your fortunes multiply.

 Many of you might remember Fallout Shelter’s launch alongside Fallout 4 back in 2015.
 Though along the way Bethesda introduced new features, such as wasteland adventures and exploration, at its heart, Fallout Shelter is an idle game.
 You build your vault, but after that you pretty much put your feet up and serve as overseer, waiting for explorers to return and resources to generate.
 It’s sequel of sorts, Fallout Shelter Online, also features auto-battle PvP – be sure to check out our Fallout Shelter Online guide for more info!